ArthurBOliveira/MathSolverAPI/readme.md

 # MathSolver-Api
 The complete code for the MathSolver game.
+[Play it Here!](http://mathsolver-api.herokuapp.com/)

 ## Setting up
 - Clone the repository